Benjaminlw1/Benjamin_Portfolio/README.md

 * To run project "./run.sh" in windows shell

 # Project 3: Python GUI booking staycation system
-* using tkinter library
+* Using tkinter library
-* python dictionary and list
+* Using python dictionary and list
 * To run main.py in GUI folder to run project